cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

-The Shallue-Woestijne-Ulas (SWU) method, originated in part by Shallue and Woestijne {{SW06}} and later simplified and extended by Ulas {{SWU07}}, deterministically encodes an artbirary string to a point on a curve.
+The Shallue-Woestijne-Ulas (SWU) method, originated in part by Shallue and Woestijne {{SW06}} and later simplified and extended by Ulas {{SWU07}}, deterministically encodes an arbitrary string to a point on a curve.
 This algorithm works for any curve over F_{p^n}.
 Given curve equation g(x) = x^3 + Ax + B, two separate HashToBase implementations, H0 and H1,
 this algorithm works as follows: